Valentino Rossi: World Endurance Championship

 In addition to his GT World Challenge Europe commitments, Rossi was signed to compete in the World Endurance Championship in 2024, paired with Maxime Martin and Ahmad Al Harthy.
 In his debut race in Qatar, Rossi and his team managed to finish fourth in the LMGT3 class.
 Rossi scored his maiden podium in his second race, at the 2024 6 Hours of Imola, before retiring in the 6 Hours of Spa-Francorchamps and at Le Mans.
-After a fifth place finish at Interlagos, and a retirement at the Circuit of the Americas (COTA), Rossi's car claimed a podium at the 6 Hours of Fuji.
+After a fifth-place finish at Interlagos, and a retirement at the Circuit of the Americas (COTA), Rossi's car claimed a podium at the 6 Hours of Fuji.

 Rossi returned to compete in the 2025 LMGT3 car racing championship in the LMGT3 class with the BMW WRT team.
 He was again paired with Ahmad Al Harthy, alongside double Nurburgring 24 Hours winner Kelvin van der Linde.
 In the first round held in Qatar, Rossi and his two teammates could only finish in 11th position.
 At the 2025 6 Hours of Imola, Rossi and his two colleagues managed a second-place finish.
 After a ninth-place finish at the 6 Hours of Spa-Francorchamps, Rossi's team retired at the 2025 24 Hours of Le Mans, finished tenth at the 6 Hours of São Paulo, and finally another podium at COTA.
+Rossi departed the World Endurance Championship after the 2025 season, citing a desire to cut down on travel and a preference for the style of racing in GT World Challenge Europe.